nafresne/dailymotion-demo/README.md

 ### Browse a Channel

+You can browse videos in two ways:

+1. **Using the Channel Selector**: Click on the channel selector in the app header to choose a Dailymotion channel

-Navigate to the app with a channel query parameter:
+2. **Using URL Parameters**: Navigate directly to a channel by adding a query parameter:

 ```
 http://localhost:5173/?channel=username